spatie/guidelines.spatie.be/content/code-style/laravel-php.md

 ### Compound ifs

-In general seperate `if` statements should be preferred over a compound condition.
+In general, seperate `if` statements should be preferred over a compound condition.
 This makes debugging code easier.

 ```php